 - Pass the suitability test by the Program Administrator.

-Disqualification from the program may occur if your son/daughter:
+Disqualification from the program may occur if you:

-- Has been charged with certain other serious offences.
+- Have been charged with certain other serious offences.

 What is involved?